Rinav01/Pixel_Art_App/README.md

 *   **Layer Management:** Support for multiple layers to organize your artwork.
 *   **Animation Timeline:** A timeline to create animated pixel art.
 *   **Theme Switching:** Switch between light and dark themes for a comfortable user experience.
+*   **Improved Touch Handling:** Enhanced touch interactions for a smoother drawing experience on both native and web platforms.
+*   **Web Compatibility:** Fixed rendering issues to ensure full functionality of the pixel art canvas in web browsers.

 ## Tech Stack